Rekha33Mahajan/TODO_LIST/README.md

 # TODO_LIST
-This is repository for project to do list using react
+This is repository for project To do list